undp/carbon-registry/README.md

     - Use `DB_PASSWORD` env variable to change PostgresSQL database password
     - Configure system root account email by updating environment variable `ROOT EMAIL`.
 If the email service is enabled, on the first docker start, this email address will receive a new email with the root user password.
     - By default frontend does not show map images on dashboard and programme view.
 To enable them please update `REACT_APP_MAP_TYPE` env variable to `Mapbox` and add new env variable `REACT_APP_MAPBOXGL_ACCESS_TOKEN` with [MapBox public access token](https://docs.mapbox.com/help/tutorials/get-started-tokens-api/) in web container.
+- Add user data
+  - Update [organisations.csv](./organisations.csv) file to add organisations.
+  - Update [users.csv](./users.csv) file to add users.
+  - When updating files keep the header and replace existing dummy data with your data.
+  - These users and companys add to the system each docker restart.
 - Run `docker-compose up -d --build`.
 This will build and start containers for following services,
     - PostgresDB container
     - National service